AndreyAdnreyev/gosrcinfo/README.md

-**gosrcinfo** allows to collect information about sources of Go projects.
+**gosrcinfo** allows to collect information about the source code of Go projects.
-It displays Go files, packages, types and methods. **gosrcinfo** uses only standard library.
+It prints to stdout the lists of Go files, packages, types and methods. **gosrcinfo** uses only standard library.

-# Usage
+# Build

 ```
 git clone git@github.com:AndreyAdnreyev/gosrcinfo.git